 Disney does not list specific qualifications for obtaining a DAS pass.
 They do however state that “Disability Access Service (DAS) is a program offered at [Disney] theme parks to assist guests who have difficulty tolerating extended waits in a conventional queue environment due to a developmental disability like autism.”

 The previous description of the DAS pass program applied to many people living with diabetes, especially children with diabetes.
-Being able to access a clean area to administer medication or insulin and ensuring access to water and low blood sugar treatment is crucial to managing blood sugars during the day.
+Being able to access a clean area to administer medication or insulin and ensuring access to water and low blood sugar treatment is crucial to managing blood sugar during the day.
 And, this can be difficult if you’re stuck in a line that takes 1-2 hours or even longer.
 Because of this, diabetes should qualify most people for a DAS pass (in my opinion).

 - Ability to plan your day ahead of time which makes managing blood sugar levels and planning meals and snacks much easier